Jharkhand: Will the non-tribal consolidation gamble work for the BJP

 For the BJP, the result would largely depend on whether the non-tribal votes have consolidated or not.

 The BJP has a non-tribal CM candidate.
-The tribal votes make up for 29 per cent o the electorate.
+The tribal votes make up for 29 per cent of the electorate.
 Hence, it could be said that the BJP took a gamble in going with a non-tribal candidate.

-The party would be hoping that this gamble would pay of like it did in Haryana.
+The party would be hoping that this gamble would pay off like it did in Haryana.
 In Haryana, it was the non-Jat consolidation that helped the BJP win the elections.
 For the BJP, the task is an uphill one.
 It would be battling anti-incumbency and the party also went in for the election without an ally.
 The AJSU broke away from the BJP before the elections.
-However following the exit polls, the party had indicated that it was not averse to a tie up with the BJP in the post result scenario.
+However, following the exit polls, the party had indicated that it was not averse to a tie-up with the BJP in the post result scenario.